 There are merits for both long and short pieces of content, picking the type that’s right for you will depend on a number of factors, which we will explore in the following paragraphs.

-Short articles are often classified as articles that are less than 2,000 words, meaning that they aren’t especially long in length.
+Short articles are often classified as articles that are less than 2,000 words, meaning that they aren’t exceptionally long.
 Others classify short articles as ones under 500 words, which seems a better definition of “short.”
 These are bite-sized articles, as opposed to the whole sandwich.
-The CEO of WordPress, Matt Mullenweg said that the average post length on the platform is 280 words.
-It seems that shorter content is trending, perhaps because a lot of WordPress blogs are often the home of side projects in addition to content
+The CEO of WordPress, Matt Mullenweg, said that the average post length on the platform is 280 words.
+It seems that shorter content is trending.

 Easier to Write

 Shorter posts mean that you can crank them out faster.
-Because they take less time to research and write, you are able to put out more of them than you would a longer post, simply because they use less of your personal bandwidth to create.
-They keep your audience engaged, they can’t just forget about it
+Because they take less time to research and write, you can put out more of them than you would a longer post, simply because they use less of your bandwidth to create.
+They keep your audience engaged; they can’t just forget about it

 Easier to Read

-It also means that short posts are easier to read, because it simply takes less time to go through them.
-Instead of someone skimming through your novel of a post, your audience is getting a majority of the content you wrote.
-Who wouldn’t like an audience that reads more of the words that you wrote?
+It also means that short posts are easier to read because it takes less time to go through them.
+Instead of skimming through a long post, your audience will read more of the words that you wrote.

 Quality Over Quantity

-The writing in short articles cannot be sloppy, it cannot be anything less than utterly precise.
+The writing in short articles cannot be sloppy or anything less than perfectly precise.
 After all, you only have a short while to woo your audience.
-You have to make sure that every single word counts.
-A good rule for writing one that was originally applied to clutter in a home.
+You have to ensure that every single word counts.
+A good rule for writing is one that was initially applied to clutter in a home.
 If you don’t love it or use it regularly, throw it out.

 Attract an Audience

 Short posts have the benefit of helping you to build huge audiences in a relatively short amount of time.
 And it’s fairly easy to keep them because your articles don’t require them to take anything longer than a bathroom break to read.
 That’s how people like Seth Godin or I F***ing Love Science have built such huge and loyal followings.
-I F***ing Love Science actually found that the great majority of their content that does well is under 1,000 words in length.
-Short content is great for social media, because it fits the on-the-go, bite-sized nature of platforms like Twitter and Facebook.
+I F***ing Love Science found that the vast majority of their content that does well is under 1,000 words in length.
+Short content is excellent for social media because it fits the on-the-go, bite-sized nature of platforms like Twitter and Facebook.